Sweet Potato Molasses Cake-Like Cookies

 - powdered sugar for dusting

-Preheat oven to 375°F. Line two sheet pans with baking paper or silpats.
+Preheat oven to 375°F (190°C).
+Line two sheet pans with parchment paper or silpats.

-- Add molasses, sweet potato, orange zest, and ginger.
+Add molasses, sweet potato, orange zest, ginger, and cinnamon.
 Mix until well combined.
+Mix in the buttermilk

-- Sift together flour, sea salt, baking soda, cinnamon, and baking powder.
-Add alternatively in two batches with buttermilk until everything is just mixed.
-Drain raisins and mix them into the batter.
+Sift together flour, salt, baking soda, and baking powder.
+Stir the flour mixture into the batter until just combined.
+Drain raisins (if macerating) and mix them into the batter.

-- Put in oven.
-Bake for about 15 min or until just set.
-Allow to cool to room temp., then using a small mesh strainer sift powdered sugar gently over the cookies.
+Bake for about 10-14 minutes or until just set.
+Allow to cool to room temperature, then dust the cookies with powdered sugar.